two-torial/two-torial/docs/extras/datamods.md

-# Data Mods and Omnimix
+!!! info "Synopsis"

-!!! info "This guide will cover how to mod your BEMANI game's data folder in a non-destructive way.<br>No files will be removed or overwritten."
+	This guide will cover how to mod your BEMANI game's data folder in a non-destructive way.

----
+	No files will be removed or overwritten.

-### Pre-requisites
+## Pre-requisites

 !!! tip ""

-	- A fully working and unmodified game.
+	- A fully working and unmodified game
-	- The data to mod your game with.
+	- The data to mod your game with

 !!! danger "ATTENTION"

-	- Please make sure the mod you're installing is **compatible with YOUR specific game and game version**.
+	- Please make sure the mod you're installing is **compatible with YOUR specific game and game version**
-	- If connecting to an **online network**, make sure they **explicitly allow** the mod you're about to install.
+	- If connecting to an **online network**, make sure they **explicitly allow** the mod you're about to install
-	- TWO-TORIAL will **NOT** provide support with issues caused by mods besides **Omnimix** for beatmania IIDX.
+	- TWO-TORIAL will **NOT** provide support with issues caused by mods besides **Omnimix** for beatmania IIDX

----
-### Preparing data_mods
+## Preparing data_mods

 !!! tip ""

 	Let's place your mod files in the right folder.

-	- Create a `data_mods` folder next to the others in your game files.
+	- Create a `data_mods` folder next to the others in your game files

 	<img src="/img/extras/datamods/1.png">

 	Depending on how your mod is packaged, you may or may not need to create another folder to contain it.
 	Inside that folder, the structure should follow the one in `data/`.

-	- Place your files inside that `data_mods/mod_folder/`.
+	- Place your files inside that `data_mods/mod_folder/`

 	If you're confused, the following may help you understand what this means.

 	```
-	├─ data/
-	├─── graphic/
-	├─── info/
-	├─── movie/
-	├─── sound/
-	├─── etc...
-	├─ data_mods/
-	├─── mod_folder/
+	📂data
+    ┣━📂graphic
+	┣━📂info
+	┣━📂movie
+	┗━📂sound
+	📂data_mods
+    ┗━📂mod_folder
-	├───── graphic/ <- files that mod the /data/graphic/ folder go here
+	   ┣━📂graphic <--- Files that modify data/graphic go here
-	├───── info/ <- files that mod the /data/info/ folder go here
+	   ┣━📂info <--- Files that modify data/info go here
-	├───── movie/ <- files that mod the /data/movie/ folder go here
+	   ┣━📂movie <--- Files that modify data/movie go here
-	├───── sound/ <- files that mod the /data/sound/ folder go here
+	   ┗━📂sound <--- Files that modify data/sound go here
-	├───── etc...
-	├─ dev/
-	├─ modules/
-	├─ prop/
+	📂dev
+	📂modules
+	📂prop
 	```

 !!! info "Example: Omnimix for beatmania IIDX 31 EPOLIS"